 Thirty48 is a highly rated company known for producing socks that wick sweat away.
 They have a specially crafted structure for many types of activities including running, hiking, cycling and more.
 Utilizing CoolMax fabric, this sock was created to move moisture away from the foot, keeping it cool and dry while you’re on the go.
 Better yet, the Thirty48 CoolMax Running Socks come in a ton of different packs and colors.

 The material is a little thicker than other moisture removing socks but reviewers claim that they are extremely comfortable and do not mind the fit at all.
 If you prefer less bulk in your sock, you can opt for their light running sock.
-Their light running sock has less padding and a thinner fabric yet all the amazing specs of the original.
+Their light running sock has less padding and thinner materials yet all the amazing specs of the original.
 The Thirty48 Running Sock caters to athletes and outdoor enthusiasts who want to keep feet dry during strenuous activity.

 Similar to our previously rated products, these socks have all the structural support needed for comfort.
 You can assure your foot will not slide around in your shoe and will not develop blisters after long term use.
 They have a good lip at the top of the sock to prevent chafing during activity.
 If color coordinating is a preference for you, you can choose from a variety of colors including: fluorescent pink/gray and orange/gray.
 If you can’t decide, pick up a multi-pack with different colors!
 Just know you are getting gray one way or the other.